-The Digital Humanities Assistant will undertake a project under the direction of the W.D.
+The Digital Humanities Undergraduate Assistant undertakes a project in relation to the collections of W.D.
 Jordan Rare Books and Special Collections.
-Project details will be determined collaboratively by the student and the Curator of Special Collections, drawn from a list of prioritized projects derived from current holdings which have been targeted as key in the dissemination of collections to a broader audience.
-She/he will be co-supervised by the Head of Special Collections and Special Collections Librarian.
+Project details will be determined collaboratively by the student and the Curator of Rare Books and Special Collections.

-Through this assistantship students will be introduced to proper techniques for the use of special materials and how digitization can both describe collections and interpret them for researchers.
-Projects should be geared towards encouraging research and use.
-Examples of project products include, but are not limited to, interpretive exhibits, visibility on social media platforms, mapping applications, and development of metadata templates.
+Through this assistantship, students will be introduced to proper techniques for the handling and use of rare books and special materials, and how digitization can at once describe collections and interpret materials and collections for researchers.
+Projects will encourage research and use of rare books and special collections.
+Examples of project output include, but are not limited to, interpretive exhibits, visibility on social media platforms, mapping applications, and the development of metadata templates.
 At the conclusion of the assistantship, the student will:

 - Be practiced in analyzing and organizing material for digitization; creating digital images; applying descriptive metadata to digitized material; and providing public access to digital material

 - Be familiar with physical materials that are the sources of digitized images and texts, and understand their organization, handling, conservation and post-digitization disposition with respect to digital projects.

 - Understand the practical implications of digital preservation as these affect their projects